PrajwalMore/Scribble-playground/TournamentSmartContractExample/README.md

-🔵 This directory contains files for scribble annotated solidity contracts.
+🔵 This folder contains files for Annoatated smart contract for Tournament dApp (What is tournament dApp? -> [link coming soon]).